MiddletonCommunityVoice/services-list/content/sign/better-health-4-middleton.md

 ---

 ### Information
-ONLINE Directory.
-Hard copy at The Lighthouse Project
+ONLINE Directory of Services.
+Hard copy at The Lighthouse Project.
+Here to help you find the services you need.